tommyno/html5-minimal-wordpress-theme/README.md

 # HTML5 minimal Wordpress theme

-Minimalistic starter theme for Wordpress.
-Contains some usefull code snippets, functions and css styling.
+Use this as a startkit for developing your own themes.

-Use this as a startkit for your own themes.
+Contains usefull code snippets, functions and css styling.